 What is Processing Time?

-Let’s take processing email for an example.
-To me, processing email means dealing with each message and deciding what action to take, such as to delete it, file it, or move it to your task list.
-It’s not always important to begin or complete the task that each email contains, whether that’s a thoughtful response or to complete some other request.
+Going further, let’s look at ‘processing’ email.
+Processing email means taking a block of time to review the messages in your inbox, one at a time, decide what action to take on each, such as to delete it, file it, or move it to your task list.
+It’s not always important to begin or complete the task that each email requires right in that moment, whether that’s writing a thoughtful response or completing a request.

 What’s the Purpose of the 2-Minute Rule?

 A benefit of David’s two-minute rule is that it just helps you knock things off your to-do list.
 By simply recognizing that we can get the task done quickly if only we take action, we stop planning to do the task, dreading doing the task, and ruminating about the task.
 I refer to this as training our brain to a “bias for action.”